-The Royal Australian and New Zealand College of Psychiatrists (RANZCP) would seem to think so, since it has plunged into the debate about e-cigarettes.
+The Royal Australian and New Zealand College of Psychiatrists (RANZCP) would seem to think smoking is indeed a mental illness, since it has plunged into the debate about e-cigarettes.
 It takes a wonderfully fence-sitting position in its July 2017 submission to the ‘Inquiry into the use and marketing of electronic cigarettes and personal vaporisers in Australia’ of the Senate Standing Committee on Health, Aged Care and Sport of the Parliament of Australia.

 In a covering letter the President, Dr Kym Jenkins, says:

 The RANZCP believes that harm minimisation is an essential component of any policy framework that aims to improve health outcomes for people who smoke.